Abbby1007/Danish_The_Explorer/README.md

 Play Able Link: https://abbby1007.itch.io/danish-the-explorer

 How to Play:
-*Use arrow keys to move left, right, up and down -press "e" to attack the donut wizards
+Use arrow keys to move left, right, up and down press "e" to attack the donut wizards
--your health regenerates every 5 seconds
+<u>your health regenerates every 5 seconds<u>

 Information:
 -This Project was made for Hack Clubs Athena event